Scenic Waimea Canyon Drive

 While the climbing and winding road offers glimpses of the canyon through breaks in the forest, your first stop, the Waimea Canyon Lookout, reveals the grand majesty of the canyon in its full glory!

-Stunning views to say the least, you can see the vast expanse of the canyons, and many waterfalls dotting the landscape including the 800-foot majestic Waipo’o Falls directly in front of you across the canyon.
+Stunning views to say the least.
+You can see the vast expanse of the canyons, and many waterfalls dotting the landscape including the 800-foot majestic Waipo’o Falls directly in front of you across the canyon.

 A must-stop for all first-time visitors to Waimea Canyon!